Backlight Bleed Test & Screen Bleeding Test Android

 If the bleed is above what the manufacturer considers normal, you can usually claim warranty.
 Minor bleed often isn’t covered.

-How do you test for backlight bleed?
+How do you test for display bleeding?

 How do you fix backlight bleed?